Manta-Network/docs/docs/guides/MantaPay-Wallet.md

 ## FAQ

-1. Why do I need a Manta Signer?
+1. Why do I need a Manta Wallet?
 Can I trust it?

-   Signer serves two purposes: first is to protect your spending secrets, and second is to use native code to build zero-knowledge proofs.
-The Signer runs locally and will never share your secrets.
-The Signer is [fully open source software](https://github.com/Manta-Network/manta-signer) and will be audited for security.
+   Manta Wallet serves two purposes: first is to protect your spending secrets, and second is to use native code to build zero-knowledge proofs.
+The wallet runs locally and will never share your secrets.

-2. Is the private token in Manta Signer secure?
+2. Is the private token in Manta Wallet secure?

    All the secrets used to spend private tokens is stored locally in your computer and encrypted using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 Signer will never send your secrets online.

-3. How can I recover private tokens if I forgot my Manta Signer password?
+3. How can I recover private tokens if I forgot my Manta Wallet password?

-   See our [guide to Manta Signer](https://docs.manta.network/docs/guides/MantaSigner) for more details.
+   See our [guide to Manta Wallet](/docs/guides/MantaWallet.md) for more details.

 4. How long do transactions take?
 Why is my transaction taking so long?

   After you have approved a transaction with your browser wallet, it should take about 45 seconds to finalize.
 Occasionally, transactions with many small inputs require multiple "batches"; you will have to to approve the first part of the transaction, wait for the first part of the transaction to finalize, and then approve the next part.

-  If your transaction is taking a long time, make sure Manta Signer and your browser wallet aren't awaiting approvals; you might not have sent actually the transaction.
+  If your transaction is taking a long time, make sure Manta Wallet and your browser wallet aren't awaiting approvals; you might not have sent actually the transaction.
 Otherwise, if your transaction keeps you waiting for more than a few minutes, please [file a bug report.](https://discord.gg/c72QMWEVyY)

 5. How does private payment work?